ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 - `database` - (optional) is the database name,
 - `query_parameters` - (optional) is a list of key-value pairs `param1=value1[,&param2=value2], ...`.
 For some parameters, no value is required.
 Parameter names and values are case-sensitive.

+If no user is specified, `default` user without password will be used.
+If no host is specified, the `localhost` will be used (localhost).
+If no port is specified is not specified, `9000` will be used as port.
+If no database is specified, the `default` database will be used.

+If the user name, password or database was specified in the connection string, it cannot be specified using `--user`, `--password` or `--database` (and vice versa).

-The host component can either be an IP address or a host name.
+The host component can either be an a host name and IP address.
 Put an IPv6 address in square brackets to specify it:

 ```text
 clickhouse://[2001:db8::1234]
 ```

-If user is not specified, `default` user without password will be used.
-If host is not specified, the `localhost` will be used (localhost).
-If port is not specified, `9000` will be used as port.
-If database is not specified, the `default` database will be used.

-If the user name, password or database was specified in the connection string, it cannot be specified using `--user`, `--password` or `--database` (and vice versa).

-The connection string must be specified in the first argument of clickhouse-client.
-The connection string can be combined with other [command-line-options](#command-line-options) except `--host(h)` and `--port`.

-### Multiple hosts {#connection_string_multiple_hosts}

 URI allows multiple hosts to be connected to.
 Connection strings can contain multiple hosts.
 ClickHouse-client will try to connect to these hosts in order (i.e. from left to right).
 After the connection is established, no attempt to connect to the remaining hosts is made.

-### Allowed query_parameters keys {#connection_string_query_parameters}
+The connection string must be specified as the first argument of clickhouse-client.
+The connection string can be combined with arbitrary other [command-line-options](#command-line-options) except `--host/-h` and `--port`.

+The following keys are allowed for component `query_parameter`:

 - `secure` or shorthanded `s` - no value.
 If specified, client will connect to the server over a secure connection (TLS).
 See `secure` in [command-line-options](#command-line-options)